 - Our mission is to drive sustainable social and economic development through outstanding teaching, research and innovation.
 In delivering this mission the University is committed to being a values-led organisation, with those values including trust as the foundation of our relationships and underpinned by integrity in all that we do.
 Accordingly, the University is fully committed to employing staff, engaging with and supporting students, acquiring goods, services and works, and otherwise conducting its business in an ethical way and without causing harm to others.

-- This statement is produced to demonstrate the university’s compliance with Part 6 of the Modern Slavery Act 2015, by informing all members of the University community and other stakeholders about the University’s policy in relation to modern slavery, human trafficking, forced and bonded labour and labour rights violations in its supply chains.
+- This statement is produced to demonstrate the University’s compliance with Part 6 of the Modern Slavery Act 2015, by informing all members of the University community and other stakeholders about the University’s policies and practices in relation to addressing the risk of modern slavery, human trafficking, forced and bonded labour and labour rights violations in its supply chains.